 If approval is granted in writing in accordance with this clause, the Designated Person must complete the dealing within 7 days of receiving such approval, or such earlier time as determined.
-Approval may be withdrawn if new information comes to light or there is a change in circumstances.
-Confirmation of the approved Trading must be given to the Company Secretary when the approved Trading has been completed.
+Confirmation of the approved trading must be given to the Company Secretary when the approved trading has been completed.